-Did John Lennon Say Ringo “Wasn’t Even The Best Drummer In The Beatles”?
+Did John Lennon really say Ringo “Wasn’t Even The Best Drummer In The Beatles”?

 Did Lennon really make this famous joke at the expense of his Beatle pal?
 Let’s find out…